An important message for Nissan Finance Customers regarding Covid-19

 What is the 'Intelligent Key'?

 The Intelligent Key reveals Nissan's focus on practical technologies.
 The vehicle senses when the Intelligent Key is brought close to the car.
 Doors and tailgate can simply be opened by pressing a button on the door handle.
-And a turn of the ignition starts the motor - no key has to be removed from pocket or purse!
+Also a press on the start button begins the motor - no key has to be removed from pocket or handbag!

 What is the guaranteed accuracy of the speedometer in terms of percentage of speed shown?

 The speedometer should not read slower but may read faster than the actual vehicle speed.
-If you measured the actual vehicle speed with consult then it will be more accurate than the needle but not exact.
 The EC Directive states: at a speedometer reading of 25mph the vehicle speed should be between 20.5 and 25mph.
 At a speedometer reading of 50mph the vehicle speed should be between 43.2 and 50mph.
 At a speedometer reading of 75mph the vheicle speed should be between 65.9 and 75mph.